nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. The command can communicate with the `Model` when it is executed (e.g. to add or remove a module).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned from `Logic`.

-The Sequence Diagram in the sections below will illustrate the interactions within the `Logic` component.
+The sequence diagrams in the sections below will illustrate the interactions within the `Logic` component.

 How the parsing works:
 * When called upon to parse a user command, the `ModtrektParser` class creates an `XYZCommand` (`XYZ` is a placeholder for the specific command name e.g., `AddCommand`) which is returned to `ModtrektParser` as a `Command` object.